Joan raises her hand to the sky. It bursts into flames.

 For over 12 years, Melbourne theatrical mavericks THE RABBLE (Kate Davis and Emma Valente) have radically reimagined and repopulated familiar stories with female voices and aesthetics, pointing at subterranean feminist concepts in folklore, literature and history.
 JOAN is an extraordinary, prescient and surreal theatrical work enjoying sell-out season at Theatre Works, Wuzhen International Theatre Festival, China and Brisbane Powerhouse.

-WARNING: Please be advised that this performance contains the use of heavy smoke made from natural fibers and water based sources, sexual content, and coarse language.
+WARNING: Please be advised that this performance contains the use of smoke made from natural fibers and water based sources, smoking of a herbal cigar, sexual content, and coarse language

 Co-creators Kate Davis and Emma Valente

 Set and Costume Design Kate Davis

 Text / Direction / LX Design / SFX Design Emma Valente

 Dramaturg Leisa Shelton

 Creative Producer Josh Wright